 2013 Outlook: Worry-warts look at Foster's declining per-carry average over the past three seasons -- from 4.9 to 4.4 to 4.1 -- and fret that even at age 26, heavy workloads are catching up with him.
-And indeed, his 1,115 offensive touches from '10 to '12 are the NFL's most.
+And indeed, his 1,115 offensive touches from 2010-12 are the NFL's most.
 However, we look at Foster's touchdowns and feel fine.
 He's scored 47 times in that span, eight more than any other player.
-We'll agree that the Texans' offensive line took a step back in '12 and the team's lack of a diverse passing attack hurts Foster.
-But he's the game's best runner inside the 5.
+We'll agree that the Texans' offensive line took a step back in '12 and the team's lack of a diverse passing attack hurts Foster, but he's the game's best runner inside the 5.
 It takes guts to draft him No. 2 overall, especially given training camp injuries that prevented him from taking a single preseason snap.
 Just make sure you grab Ben Tate, too.

 2013 Outlook: Time to stop worrying Beast Mode is a fluke.
 All he's done over the past two seasons is finish second in the NFL in total rushing yards and third in rushing TDs while becoming less popular to tackle than advanced calculus.
-The Seahawks will be a popular pick to make a deep run in '13 as Russell Wilson develops and Percy Harvin integrates into the offense, but Pete Carroll swears he still wants to be a running team.
+The Seahawks will be a popular pick to make a deep run in '13 as Russell Wilson continues to develop, but Pete Carroll swears he still wants to be a running team.
 That's great news for Lynch, a dervish who has 13 TDs from inside an opponent's 5 over the past two years.
 He belongs half-a-peg behind Adrian Peterson and Arian Foster because he regularly gets nicked up, but Lynch has arrived as a surefire top-five pick.

 2013 Outlook: Rice has reached a stage in his career where fantasy owners look at him and say, "Yeah, but what else can you do for me?"
 Ho hum, all he does is produce 1,600-plus yards from scrimmage and double-digit TDs every year with one of the NFL's best combinations of speed, power and elusiveness.
 Sure, he had some playoff fumbling problems on Baltimore's magic Super Bowl run, but he's bailed out the Ravens too many times to count, including that memorable 4th-and-29 dump-off last season against the Chargers, where he basically avoided San Diego's entire defense.
 Rice will continue to star in '13, though his capable understudy, Bernard Pierce, will probably siphon off 100-ish carries to keep the bell-cow healthy.